What's the Difference Between Patriotism, Nationalism, and Fascism?

 Patriotism and its Associates

-Right after the terrorist attacks of September 11, 2001, there was a great demonstration of patriotism by the American people.
+After the terrorist attacks of September 11, 2001, there was a great demonstration of patriotism by the American people.
 Some of the intense patriotic sentiment has waned, but Americans still demonstrate it and do so often.
 We see patriotic displays at ballgames, at holidays, like July 4th, and at solemn observances, like the changing of the guard at the Tomb of the Unknowns.

 Vive la Différence